xebialabs/blueprints/azure/microservice-ecommerce/README.md

 * Infrastructure:
     * AKS cluster (master, nodes)
     * Security infrastructure
-* A docker-compose setup for XL JetPack and Jenkins
+* A docker-compose setup for XL and Jenkins

 **Note:** You will find more instructions in `xebialabs/USAGE.md` after you have run the blueprint.